mrash/afl-cov/README.md

 of functions and lines that were never executed during any AFL fuzzing run.

-Although of no use to AFL itself, the main application of `afl-cov` is to wrap some automation around gcov and thereby provide data on how to maximize code coverage with AFL fuzzing runs.
+Although of no use to AFL itself, the main application of `afl-cov` is to wrap some automation around gcov together with AFL test cases and thereby provide data on how to maximize code coverage with AFL fuzzing runs.
 Manual interpretation of cumulative gcov results from AFL test cases is usually still required, but the "fiddly" steps of iterating over all test cases and generating code coverage reports (along with the "zero coverage" report) is automated by `afl-cov`.

 Producing code coverage data for AFL test cases is an important step to try and maximize code coverage, and thereby help to maximize the effectiveness of